The Last Witness [of Old Hrodna]

 Performance and Discussion

-Every day, Ruslan rides his bicycle through the streets of Hrodna, capturing the pulse of the news.
-His true passion: collecting the stories of his old city and its residents — uncovering the truth about Hrodna’s history.
+Every day, Ruslan cycles through the streets of Hrodna, attuned to the pulse of the news.
+His true passion lies in gathering the stories of his old city and its people — uncovering the hidden truths of Hrodna’s past.

-As Hrodna becomes one of the centers of Belarusian protests during the presidential elections in August 2020, Ruslan becomes a target of persecution.
-His grip on reality begins to slip.
-Suddenly, the line between truth and illusion blurs.
+When Hrodna turns into one of the epicenters of the Belarusian protests during the August 2020 presidential elections, Ruslan himself becomes a target of persecution.
+His sense of reality begins to fracture, and the boundary between truth and illusion starts to dissolve.

-As his system of ideals collapses, he starts to see striking parallels between the turmoil of the present and the events of the past.
-Driven by the need to make sense of it all, he explores the values that shape one’s national identity and the vital role of independent journalism in preserving the truth.
+As his system of ideals collapses, Ruslan begins to draw unsettling parallels between the upheavals of the present and the echoes of the past.
+In his search for meaning, he examines the values that shape national identity and the crucial role of independent journalism in safeguarding the truth.

 Creatives: